-When dropping off and picking up your camper, please accompany/meet them at the check-in/check-out area.
+When dropping off and picking up your camper, please accompany to/meet them at the check-in/check-out area.
 Campers should not cross the driveway by themselves.
-While older campers may be perfectly capable of this, we ask that you walk them across the driveway to help role model for the younger children how to be safe in a busy traffic area.
+While older campers may be perfectly capable of this, we ask that you walk them across the driveway to help model for the younger children how to be safe in a busy traffic area.

 Pick up is at 3:30 pm.
 Staff meet promptly after camp each day – please help us start our meetings on time by picking up your camper on time.
 Guardians who routinely pick up campers late will be charged a late fee of $1 per minute after 3:45 pm.
 Do not leave with your camper without officially checking them out.

 One of our oldest camp traditions is Kabbalat Shabbat.
 On Friday afternoons from 3-3:30, family and friends are encouraged to join us for a special time when campers share their projects from the week and the camp comes together to say blessings over grape juice and challah baked by campers.
 Families may enjoy songs, hear stories, and more.
 Please arrive promptly at 3 pm on Fridays so you will not miss any of the excitement.

 No child will be allowed to leave camp with someone other than a parent or guardian unless we have permission from the parent or guardian.
 If you choose to arrange transportation with anyone whom you did not list as an Authorized Driver on your registration form, you must notify the Camp Director.
 Please alert all parents, guardians, babysitters, neighbors and others picking up your camper that they may be asked to present a Photo ID to the staff member monitoring pick-up.
 We appreciate your cooperation.